Java Mini Games

 - Lesson 6: If statements and random numbers to play a stick game against the computer

-- Lesson 7: Learning Arrays and more Modulus to create logic to randomly shuffle and deal a deck of cards
+- Lesson 7: Learning Arrays and more Modulus to create logic to randomly shuffle and deal a

 - Lesson 8: Using Double Arrays to create a grid for your Battleship Game